sim1andre/barebone-wp-theme/README.md

 **BrowserSync task**

   * Injecting changes in css into browser(s).
-  * Reload browsers when changes are detected php and js files.
+  * Reload browsers when changes are detected in php and js files.
   * Syncing scroll, clicks etc.